 I’m glad though, because after reading about evolution so much, this made a lot more sense.
-Author Steven Johnson has written nine books, frequently contributes to The New York Times, The Wall Street Journal and The Financial Times, has founded several startups and now runs a TV show about innovation called How We Got To Now.
+Author Steven Johnson has written nine books, frequently contributes to The New York Times, The Wall Street Journal and The Financial Times, has founded several startups and now runs a TV show about innovation named after one of his many bestsellers: How We Got To Now.

 Here are 3 lessons from one of his most popular books to help you come up with more great ideas yourself:

 - You can make “lucky breaks” more frequent by sharing your ideas with others.